OpenEnergyDashboard/DesignDocs/resourceGeneralization/resourceGeneralization.md

 ### new-admin-unit-page

 OED needs to allow an admin to see all units as a table.
 There would be a column for each [column in the database](#database-changes-for-units) and a row for each unit.
 This will be very similar to the meter and map admin pages.
-All values but the id can be changed by the admin.
+The admin cannot id and unit_index nor can they change a type_of_unit from prefix.
+Changing displayable if the type_of_unit is meter will have no impact so maybe disable.

-OED allows admins to add a new unit.
+TODO?? the unit_id is off since they are now split between rows and columns in Cik OED allows admins to add a new unit.
 An "add unit" button would be available on this page that would then reveal the needed input items.
 This could be very similar to editing a unit.
-The unit_id would automatically be set to the current (before the add) number of units already in the database.
-This works because C<sub>ik</sub> is an array, and value needs to be the a valid index.
-It can go from 0 to # units - 1.
-Thus, the first one is zero (# units is 0) and increments by 1 each time a unit is added.
+The id and unit_index will not be set by the admin but filled in by OED later.
 A "save" button would put the changes into the database.
 If a unit is added then cause C<sub>ik</sub> to be updated as described in [determining-conversions](#determining-conversions).
+The default values are:

+- suffix is an empty string ("")
+- displayable is all
+- primary is true

 ### new-admin-conversion-page

 OED needs to allow an admin to see all unit conversions as a table.
 There would be a column for each [column in the database](#database-changes-for-units) and a row for each conversion.
+As usual, ids are converted to the name.
 This will be very similar to the meter and map admin pages.
 All values but the id can be changed by the admin.
+The destination_id cannot have type_of_unit of meter.
+The default values are:

+- bidirectional is false
+- slope = 1
+- intercept = 0

 OED allow admins to add a new conversions.
 An "add conversion" button would be available on this page that would then reveal the needed input items.
 This could be very similar to editing a conversion.
+If bidirectional is chosen, make sure the other direction of destination to source is not in the conversion table; if it does then report to admin and don't allow the change.
 A "save" button would put the changes into the database.
-If a conversion slope or intercept is changed (by edit or created) then cause C<sub>ik</sub> to be updated as described in [determining-conversions](#determining-conversions).
+If a conversion slope, intercept or bidirectional is changed (by edit or created) then cause C<sub>ik</sub> to be updated as described in [determining-conversions](#determining-conversions).
 While optimizations could be made, for the first shot just redoing the array from scratch seems best.

 Note we need to be sure that whenever the source_unit or destination_unit is modified then they are not the same for any row but this should be checked by the database.